 This applies especially to weatherboards and fascia.

-All end cuts, notches, rebates and drill holes must be resealed with a suitable end-sealing product such as Tanalised® Enseal Clear.
+All end cuts, notches, rebates and drill holes must be resealed with a suitable end-sealing product such as ENVIRA FAST DRY END SEAL.

-Sealants must not be relied upon for primary weather protection, they are used to assist with weathering at joint and laps only.
-All filled areas must be spot-primed prior to top coating.
+Sealants must not be relied upon for primary weather protection, they are used to assist with weathering at joins and laps only.

 It is the painter’s responsibility to ensure all surfaces are correctly prepared prior to painting including ensuring that the primer is well-adhered to the timber substrate and that all surfaces are in a suitable condition before top coating.